bug400/asm71/README.rst

 About
 =====
-ASM71 is a cross assembler for the HP-71B which is almost completely compatible to the assembler of the HP-71B Forth/Assembler ROM.
+ASM71 is a cross assembler for the HP-71B which is almost completely compatible with the assembler of the HP-71B Forth/Assembler ROM.
 The assembler creates LIF compatible LEX- or BIN- files which can be transferred to the HP-71B.

 See the doc/asm71.html file for more information about features and usage.